 Plastic and Microplastic Pollution

-Together with research out on the ocean, Sail Britain is working with local people and communities to do beach cleans and we are planning a programme of talks and community engagement with the issue throughout the year.
+Together with research out on the ocean, Sail Britain is working with local people and communities to do beach cleans and as well as regular programme of talks and community engagement, we submit our findings to Surfers Against Sewage and the Marine Conservation Society.

 Marine Mammal Tracking

 The seas around the UK have been subject to many environmental, climatic and man-made changes over the last few decades and this has an effect on the species which live in them.
 Those at the top of the food chain such as dolphins, sharks and whales often feel the greatest stresses.
 By recording sightings of these amazing creatures we can better understand their populations, distribution and conservation.
 We keep an active lookout for marine mammals and have been treated to some truly extraordinary experiences close at hand.
-During the 2019 season we will be collecting sightings for the Hebridean Whale and Dophin Trust to advance the understanding of resident and visiting species and help to protect them for future generations.
+We log every sighting for the Hebridean Whale and Dophin Trust to advance the understanding of resident and visiting species and help to protect them for future generations.